 knowledge and wisdom as different: we begin with data, add

 context to get information, add understanding to get knowledge, and add

 Although a novel approach for dealing with information overload is presented here, the problem has been recognized for a long time.
 In a 1910 poem, T. S. Elliott wrote:

-Information overload is an unfortunate consequence characteristic of today's information and technology rich society. .
-Its defeat eludes simple technological solutions (in fact, technology might be said to exacerbate the problem).
-However, the effects of information overload can be minimized, with an .
-Minimizing information overload's effects begins with understanding of what information overloadit is, how it impacts us and how we unconsciously cope with it .
-With this understanding, we can begin to take take conscious steps toconsciousare the first steps to minimize its negative effects its the negative impacts.
+Information overload is an unfortunate consequence characteristic of today's information and technology rich society.
+Its defeat eludes simple technological solutions.
+In fact, technology might be said to exacerbate the problem.
+However, the effects of information overload can be minimized by understanding the naturde of information overload, how it impacts us and how we unconsciously cope with it.
+With this understanding, we can begin to take take conscious steps to manage the information we encounter.

 Defining information overload